shirelsan/ViticultureDB/Phrase2/README.md

 Provide the following SQL select queries:

-**Queries.sql file** -

-**Select Queries Script** – The SQL script containing all the `SELECT` queries used for data analysis and reporting is available in the repository.
+### **Select Queries Script** – The SQL script containing all the `SELECT` queries used for data analysis and reporting is available in the repository.

   •[📜 Select queries file.sql](SelectQueries-final.sql)